CHILD SUPPORT

 - Coordinating early neutral assessments with attorneys and mental health professionals to develop a focused parenting plan

-In many cases, we’re even able to negotiate child support agreements outside of court.
-Learn more about the child support options available to you today—reach out to our office at 303-832-4200 to discuss your child support obligations with an experienced Denver child support attorney.
+In many cases, we’re even able to negotiate support agreements outside of court.
+Learn more about the support options available to you today—reach out to our office at 303-832-4200 to discuss your support obligations with an experienced and knowledgeable child support attorney.
 You can also contact us by email to schedule an initial consultation.

 Littman Family Law and Mediation Services